Serving ICAO California Property Owners

 FAQs

-The deadline to file a property tax protest in Imperial County is September 15th or within 60 days of receiving your assessment notice, whichever is later.
+The deadline to file a property tax appeal in Imperial County is September 15th or within 60 days of receiving your assessment notice, whichever is later.
 Missing this deadline means you'll pay the full assessed amount and must wait until next year to challenge your valuation.
 Property owners in El Centro, Brawley, and Calexico should mark their calendars early to avoid missing potential savings of hundreds or thousands of dollars annually.

 How do I check my property's assessed value in Imperial County?